How to Install SSL on Ubuntu 22

 Conclusion

-When you buy Ubuntu server, you are going to need to install SSL on it.
+When you buy an Ubuntu server, you are going to need to install SSL on it.
 If, of course, you are using it to host websites.
 In this guide, we discussed how to install the Let’s Encrypt SSL certificate on Ubuntu 22.04.
 In addition, we put an auto-renewal in place, so you don’t have to worry about the installed SSL running out on its own!